 A Successful Adoption Process Includes the Following Steps:

-One of our volunteers will contact you within 72 hours and we will open a dialogue with you based on the information provided in your application.
+One of our volunteers will contact you within 72 hours of the visit and we will open a dialogue with you based on the information provided in your application.
 We will talk about your home and family, as well as your experience with pets.
 We will ask you to tell us about the kind of life and care you can offer to the adopted pet, and we will inform you about any health or behavioural issues that you should be aware of.

 (For dogs only) Once an adoption is pending, we will come visit your home to ensure that the environment is suitable for the pet in question, based on its needs.
 We can advise you of modifications that could make the adoption more successful, such as fencing and other things you may not have thought about.